SiddhantSadangi/st_supabase_connection/README.md

       name="YOUR_CONNECTION_NAME",
       type=SupabaseConnection,
       ttl=None,
-      url="YOUR_SUPABASE_URL", # not needed if provided as a streamlit secret key="YOUR_SUPABASE_KEY", # not needed if provided as a streamlit secret )
+  )
   ```
 3. Use in your app to query tables and files, and add authentication.
 Happy Streamlit-ing! :balloon: